Non-member price will be full cost of program.

 The week-long Fire Officer Academy is held at the South Carolina Fire Academy where students will stay on campus in a platoon style environment.
 Daily activities include physical fitness drills, projects, hearing from guest speakers and live burn evaluations.

-Note that an application is required, including a resume and letter from the applicant’s Chief.
+The applicant must have Fire Officer I (or greater) as a prerequisite.
+Note that an application is required, including a resume, personal essay, and letter from the applicant’s Chief.
 Applicants do not need to be a member of the South Carolina State Firefighters’ Association Officers Section but membership with the Officers Section is preferred.
-Applications will be vetted prior to being accepted into the program and will be sent pre-course assignments to be completed prior to final selection.
+Preference will be given to members of the SC State Firefighters’ Association.
+Non-members, if selected will pay full cost of the program.
+Applications will be vetted prior to being accepted into the program which will include a 2 phase selection process.
+The initial selection will be based on the application, resume, cover letter and Chief’s recommendation.
+The 2nd phase of the process will include an intensive online assessment.
+This phase will entail approximately 20-hours of work.
+Final selection is based on the applicants submissions.
 The Fire Officer Academy is limited to 25 people.

 Lt.
 Joseph Peluso Burton Fire DistrictClass 22-01